-I helped the digital delivery team improve the application form.
+I led the digital delivery team to improve the application form.
 I helped them focus on improving the way questions were asked, how many were asked, and the way they were asked.
+The number of questions victims were asked was reduced from 49 to 18.
+Fewer questions equaled less re-traumatisation.
+A key KPI was to ensure applicants who were not eligible knew as early as possible in the application process.
 I also worked with both the delivery team and the CICA executive team to recognise why certain questions were unnecessary and intrusive.
-I helped coach the CEO and executive team to empathise with users and to recognise that in a lot of cases completing an application form and revisiting sensitive subject matter could be very traumatising for users.
+Better questions structured correctly led to better data being collected which then led to processing time being decreased.

+The outcome was a change in culture in the organisation and a realisation that a better service could be delivered and that guidelines and frameworks like the GOV.UK Service Standard are not blockers but a huge support in delivering services that meet the needs of the people that are using them and are designed in a way that means they can be accessed by everyone in society.
 I also supported the delivery team in exploring ways to get the information from other sources such as the police or the NHS.
 We also explored technological solutions to reduce data and increase the accuracy of data users provided.